Aman172003/ts-nhsot/README.md

 ## Setup application

-Clone the repository and move to ts-nhost folder Create a .env file which should contain HASURA_ADMIN_SECRET and GRAPHQL_ENDPOINT
+Clone the repository and move to ts-nhost folder Create a .env file which should contain HASURA_ADMIN_SECRET and GRAPHQL_ENDPOINT(as mentioned in ts-nhost/sample.env)

 ### Below are the steps to get HASURA_ADMIN_SECRET and GRAPHQL_ENDPOINT